rich-s-d/C-Sharp-Cheat-Sheets/README.md

 ```
 public const string CATEGORY = "Science";
 ```
+### Delegates and Events
+See module 8 of C sharp fundementals 1 by Scott Allen.
 ## Namespace
 If not working in a name space then you are working globally.
 ```